FilipLusnia/Oddam-w-dobre-rece/README.md

 ### Demo

-To see the live page and to test it out, go [here].
+To see the live page and to test it out, click [here].

 # Oddam w dobre ręce